raspberrypilearning/animated-story/en/step_2.md

 Add an action when the `if` condition is met that changes the value of the `opacity` property of the bouncing text element, which has the attribute `id="bounce"`.

-Setting the opacity value to `0` makes it invisible.
+Set the opacity value to `0` to make it invisible.

 --- code ---
 ---